 How can the public get involved with school board committees?

 The school board has various advisory committees that allow the school board to obtain input from the public.
 These committees compile data, analyze problems, summarize findings, and develop recommendations for the school board.
-Advisory committees meet monthly throughout the calendar year and submit their recommendations to the school board in a report annually.
-A school board member serves on each advisory committee and is assigned a facilitator who is a Stafford Schools staff member
+Advisory committees meet regularly throughout the calendar year and submit their recommendations to the school board in a report once each year.

 How does the school board respond to inquiries from the public?

-School board members are elected by the public to serve.
-The board wants to keep the public informed about board actions and hear the thoughts of the public.
+School board members are elected by the citizens within their local magisterial districts.
+The board wants to keep the public informed about board actions, and to hear the thoughts of the public.
 The following general process will be utilized to respond to public inquiries:

-- Letters and faxes addressed to individual board members and received in the
+- Letters addressed to individual board members via the superintendent’s office.

 - The superintendent will delegate the appropriate staff member to respond.